andyhasit/redrunner/packages/redrunner/README.md

 ![benchmark resuts](docs/benchmark_2020_11_06.png)

-**Footnotes:**

-1. *This is a screenshot from locally run tests, not the official figures (RedRunner hasn't been submitted yet)*
+***Footnote:*** *this is a screenshot from locally run tests, not the official figures (RedRunner hasn't been submitted yet) and also omits some tests because of uncertainty over [772](https://github.com/krausest/js-framework-benchmark/issues/772).*
-2. *I omitted a few test as I wasn't sure if my implementation breached the rules on direct DOM manipulation, thereby gaining unfair advantage.*
-3. *RedRunner hasn't been optimised as extensively as the others, so will likely get even faster.*

-Benchmark speed is not the same as real world performance.
-What really matters in the real world is how **quickly** and **cleanly** you can fix *specific* performance issues (and those happen regardless of which framework you use).
+But benchmark speed doesn't really matter that much...
+What matters is how **quickly** and **cleanly** you can fix *specific* performance issues - the kind happen regardless of which framework you use.

 #### How small is it?

-The size of the framework itself is irrelevant, what matters are bundle sizes.
+The size of the framework is irrelevant, what matters are bundle sizes.
 Here are the production build sizes for implementations of the same app (the one used in the above benchmark) in kB, minified & gzipped:

 ```
 React 17.0       42.3